-- From arrest reports?

-- Does someone have to look them up, or are their names forwarded to you automatically?

-How often does this happen?

-- How often does this happen

-- From court records regarding convictions?

-- Does someone have to look them up, or are their names forwarded to you automatically?

-How often does this happen?

-- Public initiated tips?
-If so, via:

-- A tip line (online form or a phone number)

-- Paper form

-- Photos or videos showing license plates

-- Business surveillance cameras showing license plates

-- Police surveillance cameras showing license plates

-- To whom are the letters addressed: the john, registered owner of auto, spouse or partner?

-- Do you include any materials with the letters, e.g., information about referrals for services available in the community?
+- From arrest reports? - o Does someone have to look them up, or are their names forwarded to you automatically? - How often does this happen? - From court records regarding convictions? - o Does someone have to look them up, or are their names forwarded to you automatically? - How often does this happen? - Public initiated tips?
+If so, via: - o A tip line (online form or a phone number) - o Paper form - o Photos or videos showing license plates - o Business surveillance cameras showing license plates - Police surveillance cameras showing license plates - To whom are the letters addressed: the john, registered owner of auto, spouse or partner? - Do you include any materials with the letters, e.g., information about referrals for services available in the community?